rdrf2838/MoneyManager/README.md

 # MoneyManager

-App that uses OCR to obtain prices and store names on receipts, and SQLite to keep track of my spending.
+App that uses OCR to obtain prices and shop names on receipts, and SQLite to keep track of my spending.
 (Yes, I'm this lazy...)

 First image crop is for price, second image crop is for store name, date is auto-generated.